mahozad/vectors/saltwater-intrusion/README.md

 Used on [this page](https://en.wikipedia.org/wiki/Saltwater_intrusion)

 Do NOT extract `fill` and `stroke` to the parent `pattern` element as wikipedia won't show it.

-Also, it seems that Wikipedia does not show texts along paths in the preview image, so they can be converted either to regular `<text>` elements (which loses the curve) or `<path>` elements (which loses the text modifiability).
+FIXME: it seems that Wikipedia does not show texts along paths in the preview image, so they can be converted either to regular `<text>` elements (which loses the curve) or `<path>` elements (which loses the text modifiability).